xdenistwn/webserver-docker-amd64/README.md

 - Some projects may need some adjustment in the configuration.
 - We still maintain & update this repo for flexibility, patch and security update.
 - If you found any error/bug/improvement, please raise in issues.
-- any help will be appreciated.
+- any help/contribution will be appreciated.
-- DO NOT update .gitignore especially /projects dir 😱

 ## Next Update Goals
 - Node.js runtime
 - Making Stable in WSL2 system
+- Updating docker build deprecated version in macos